Site Search

 Search Results

 ... it comes to implementing policies and passing legislation to prevent and reduce suffering and death from cancer.
-According to the latest edition of How Do You Measure Up?: A Progress Report on State Legislative Activity to Reduce Cancer Incidence and Mortality, Delaware measured up to policy recommendations in five of the nine issue areas.
+According to the latest edition of How Do You Measure Up?: A Progress Report on State Legislative Activity to Reduce Cancer Incidence and Mortality, Louisiana measured up to policy recommendations in just two of the eight evaluated issue areas.
 The report was released today by the American Cancer Society Cancer Action Network (ACS CAN).
-“This 16 th edition of the report shows that we must do more to reduce suffering and death from cancer.
-We have the power to make a ...
+The 17 th edition of the report highlights we must do more to reduce suffering and death from cancer.
+“This year alone in Louisiana, ...

 Type